-In earlier days Iterative Waterfall model was very popular to complete a project.
-But nowadays developers face various problems while using it to develop a software.
-The main difficulties included handling change requests from customers during project development and the high cost and time required to incorporate these changes.
-To overcome these drawbacks of Waterfall model, in the mid-1990s the Agile Software Development model was proposed.
+In earlier days, the Iterative Waterfall Model was very popular for completing a project.
+But nowadays, developers face various problems while using it to develop software.
+The main difficulties included handling customer change requests during project development and the high cost and time required to incorporate these changes.
+To overcome these drawbacks of the Waterfall Model, in the mid-1990s the Agile Software Development model was proposed.

-The Agile model was primarily designed to help a project to adapt to change requests quickly.
+The Agile Model was primarily designed to help a project adapt quickly to change requests.
 So, the main aim of the Agile model is to facilitate quick project completion.
-To accomplish this task agility is required.
-Agility is achieved by fitting the process to the project, removing activities that may not be essential for a specific project.
-Also, anything that is wastage of time and effort is avoided.
+To accomplish this task, agility is required.
+Agility is achieved by fitting the process to the project and removing activities that may not be essential for a specific project.
+Also, anything that is a waste of time and effort is avoided.

-Actually Agile model refers to a group of development processes.
+The Agile Model refers to a group of development processes.
 These processes share some basic characteristics but do have certain subtle differences among themselves.
-A few Agile SDLC models are given below:

-Agile model is the combination of iterative and incremental process models.
-Steps involve in agile SDLC models are:
+The agile model is a combination of iterative and incremental process models.
+The steps involve in agile SDLC models are:

 - Requirement gathering

-The time to complete an iteration is known as a Time Box.
+The time required to complete an iteration is known as a Time Box.
 Time-box refers to the maximum amount of time needed to deliver an iteration to customers.
 So, the end date for an iteration does not change.
-Though the development team can decide to reduce the delivered functionality during a Time-box if necessary to deliver it on time.
-The central principle of the Agile model is the delivery of an increment to the customer after each Time-box.
+However, the development team can decide to reduce the delivered functionality during a Time-box if necessary to deliver it on time.
+The Agile model’s central principle is delivering an increment to the customer after each Time-box.

 - To establish close contact with the customer during development and to gain a clear understanding of various requirements, each Agile project usually includes a customer representative on the team.
 At the end of each iteration stakeholders and the customer representative review, the progress made and re-evaluate the requirements.

-- Agile model relies on working software deployment rather than comprehensive documentation.
+- The agile model relies on working software deployment rather than comprehensive documentation.